bsolomon1124/misc/terminalhelp.md

 Bradleys-MacBook-Pro:temp brad$ ls
 file2.txt
 ```

+That is, `mv` with two file arguments is a means of renaming by moving.

 ## View (page through) a file (`less`, `more`)
 `less` and `more` are similar commands, but do have [slight differences](https://unix.stackexchange.com/questions/81129/what-are-the-differences-between-most-more-and-less).  `more` will display the file without hiding your command history; `less` will hide your command history until you press `q`.